chtimi59/yass/README.md

 - First I want to make it very simple and free to use and share!
 - I want to have a versatile slideslow, so here slides are actually html pages

+# Limitation
+- There is no transition between slides
+- IE11/Edge doesn't work (something about cookies)

 # Usage

-Webpage which needs to be loaded by Display-Client is http://yourserver/display
+- Webpage which needs to be loaded by Display-Client is http://yourserver/display

-Admin page is here http://yourserver/admin
+- Admin page is here http://yourserver/admin

 # Principe